-3. Employee Responsibilities
+4. Responsibilities

-3.1 As an employee, there are a number of actions you may be required to take depending on who is involved in the fraud or corruption.
-You should remember, however, that when you know of or suspect a fraud or corrupt act you must not discuss it with other work colleagues either before or after reporting it to the appropriate person.

-3.2 You should never confront the suspected individual or act in a manner which might draw their attention to your suspicions.

-3.3 At the earliest opportunity you should clearly record all the activities you have witnessed and information you have received or are aware of.
+- 4.1 As an individual (employee, member or third party individual of the Council), there are a number of actions you may be required to take depending on who is involved in the fraud or irregularity.
+You should remember, however, that when you know of or suspect a fraud or irregular act, you must not discuss it with other individuals or work colleagues either before or after reporting it to the appropriate person so that the investigation is not compromised. - 4.2 An irregularity is an administrative or financial mismanagement that comes about either by act or omission. - 4.3 You should never confront the suspected individual or act in a manner which might draw their attention to your suspicions. - 4.4 At the earliest opportunity you should clearly record all the activities you have witnessed and information you have received or are aware of.
 It is important to record as much information as possible to inform any subsequent management assessment or investigation, including dates, times and sequences of events.